jamescosborn/word-counter/README.md

 ## :small_blue_diamond: Description

-Word Counter is a simple website created with C# and the Model-View-Controller(MVC) Pattern.
+Word Counter is a website created with C# and the Model-View-Controller(MVC) Pattern.
 Upon viewing the website, the user will find a large header of the site's title, a short description of the website's functionality,  two text input fields, and a submit button.

 The short description will ask for a word from the user, then a sentence containing several instances of that word.
 The website will then check to see how many times the user's word appears in the user's sentence.
 Partial matches will not count, and the website will recognize words regardless of capitalization.